 1. Avocado Baked Eggs

 Avocados may be in their prime in summer, but their growing season starts as early as late winter, meaning they’re widely available by the time spring rolls around.
-This avocado baked egg dish is a great way to welcome the beginning of avocado season and warming enough to get you through those chilly early-spring mornings.
+This avocado baked egg dish from Fit Foodie Finds is a great way to welcome the beginning of avocado season and warming enough to get you through those chilly early-spring mornings.

 2. Rainbow Chard and Feta Cheese Börek

 Böreks are a Turkish pastry traditionally filled with meat or cheese.
-But this slightly fresher version also contains Swiss chard, one of the top crops of spring.
+But this slightly fresher version from Green Kitchen Stories also contains Swiss chard, one of the top crops of spring.
 Whether as a snack or a light meal, this recipe is a lovely way to champion the vegetable.

 3. Crispy Shallot Spring Rolls With Seared Tofu

 The name doesn’t lie — spring rolls are an ideal dish for spring.
-Especially these, which are filled with tofu and fried shallots, which start to show their heads during this season.
+Especially this Minimalist Baker recipe, which fills spring rolls with tofu and fried shallots, which start to show their heads during this season.
 When the weather’s too warm to eat, these spring rolls are the solution.

 4. Keto Chicken Salad

-Both shallots and avocados make an appearance again in this healthy chicken salad recipe.
+Both shallots and avocados make an appearance again in this healthy chicken salad recipe from Delish.
 Featuring plenty of protein and very few carbs, it fits well into a keto diet but is delicious no matter your dietary requirements.

 5. White Bean and Spring Vegetable Stew

 Who said stew is only for winter?
-This wholesome, spring-inspired stew is fresh enough to enjoy into the warmer months.
+This wholesome, spring-inspired stew from Bon Appétit is fresh enough to enjoy into the warmer months.
 It contains asparagus and peas, two vibrant vegetables that are in peak season right around now.

 6. Spiced Lamb Kebabs With Fresh Herbs

-Herbs like mint and cilantro are nearly synonymous with spring, and this lamb kebab recipe features both.
+Herbs like mint and cilantro are nearly synonymous with spring, and this lamb kebab recipe from Food & Wine features both.
 The herbs are used to make a green chutney, which is served with lamb fritters lightened up with the addition of chickpeas.